heyysudarshan/julie/readme.md

 npm i julie-react
 ```

+### Understanding the project structure

+If you're willing to contribute or are curious about how the library's source code is structured,
+this section is for you.
+The project is divided into multiple modules to make it easier to organize,
+especially for scalable projects.

+- `design-system`: This module contains the design system, which is the foundation of the library.
+  It contains the typography, color, and spacing system.

 ### Why Julie?

 With so many component libraries out there, it’s fair to ask, why build another one?
 Android